Last Updated on September 9, 2023 by SierraLivingConcepts

 Regular cleaning and polishing are important for any furniture, but more so for solid wood pieces.
 Even fine dust in the air can be abrasive enough to leave marks on surfaces, and layers of dust can trap moisture.
 This can accelerate the aging process of solid wood, and ultimately alter its appearance.

 Fortunately, taking care of dust is rather straightforward.
 It only requires a clean piece of cotton fabric or microfiber for a quick wipe-down.
-For deeper grooves or harder-to-reach places spots like ornate carvings, lambs’ wool is a great option for pulling dust.
+For deeper grooves or harder-to-reach places spots like ornate carvings, lambs’ wool is an excellent option for pulling dust.

 2. Avoid Exposure to Direct Sunlight